-Councilor Paul provided some background noting that in response to residents' concerns regarding safety issues caused by large commercial vehicles being parked on residential streets that amendments have been proposed to Ordinance #300-027 (rev 2) "An Ordinance Regulating Parking and Other Activities in Town Roads And Rights-of-Way And Providing Penalties for the Violation Thereof".
+In response to residents' concerns regarding safety issues caused by large commercial vehicles being parked on residential streets amendments have been proposed to Ordinance #300-027 (rev 2) "An Ordinance Regulating Parking and Other Activities in Town Roads And Rights-of-Way And Providing Penalties for the Violation Thereof".

-Councilor Paul went on to explain the proposed Ordinance amendments stated large commercial vehicles could not be parked on residential streets unless they were doing business.
-He also noted that large commercial vehicles could not be parked on residential streets overnight.
-He stated the proposed amendments were to address concerns regarding safety, sightlines, and noise issues.
+The proposed Ordinance amendments stated large commercial vehicles could not be parked on residential streets unless they were doing business. the proposed amendments were drafted to address concerns regarding safety, sightlines, and noise issues.